-The opportunity to see up close how a company like Shell operates, to learn from some of the best people in the oil and gas business and give yourself a huge advantage when it comes to obtaining a graduate role.
+The opportunity to see up close how a company like Shell operates, to learn from some of the best people in the energy industry, and give yourself a huge advantage when it comes to obtaining a graduate role.

-Over the course of the internship we undertook onboarding activities, got to know our teams and our projects, then spent the majority of the time working towards meeting our project deliverables, as well as taking part in other learning opportunities as they arose.
-Towards the end of the internship we put together presentations on the work we had carried out to present to our fellow interns and leaders from across the business, as well as assessors.
+Over the course of the internship, we undertook onboarding activities and got to know our teams and our projects.
+We then spent the majority of the time working towards meeting our project deliverables as well as taking part in other learning opportunities as they arose.
+Towards the end of the internship, we put together presentations on the work we had carried out to present to our fellow interns and leaders from across the business, as well as assessors.

 In the assessed interview we had the opportunity to show how we had met the Shell CAR (Capacity, Achievements and Relationship) criteria through our actual experiences working on our projects.